 The existing Project dam and diversions are classified as a "low hazard" since no reasonably foreseeable Project emergency would endanger life, health, or property.
 Accordingly, the Project is exempt from the FERC Part 12 Independent Consultants Dam Safety Inspection requirement.
-However, over the term of the existing license, SCE has participated in FERC dam safety and environmental inspections.
+However, over the term of the current license, SCE has participated in routine FERC dam safety and environmental inspections.
+Dam safety inspections are conducted every 3 to 5 years with the most recent inspection occurring September 19 to 23, 2022.
+Environmental inspections are generally scheduled every 10 years with the most recent inspection occurring September 26, 2018.
 Any subsequent FERC directives and items identified during these inspections as requiring attention were timely addressed by SCE and written documentation filed with FERC.
+Information regarding these most recent inspections are included as part of Exhibit F, which is filed as CUI/CEII in Volume III of this filing.